Regional accents of English: Falkland Islands

-The Falkland Islands have a large non-native born population, mainly from Britain, but also from Saint Helena.
+The Falkland Islands have a large non-native-born population, mainly from Britain but also from Saint Helena.
 In rural areas, the Falkland accent tends to be stronger.
-The accent has resemblances to both Australia-NZ English, and that of Norfolk in England, and contains a number of Spanish loanwords.
+The accent has resemblances to both Australia-NZ English and that of Norfolk in England and contains a number of Spanish loanwords.

 Saint Helena

 "Saints", as Saint Helenan islanders are called, have a variety of different influences on their accent.
 To outsiders, the accent has resemblances to the accents of South Africa, Australia, and New Zealand.

-"Saint" is not just a different pronunciation of English, it also has its own distinct words.
-So 'bite' means spicy, as in full of chillies; 'us' is used instead of 'we' ('us has been shopping'); and 'done' is used to generate a past tense, hence 'I done gorn fishing' ('I have been fishing').
+"Saint" is not just a different pronunciation of English; it also has its own distinct words.
+So "bite" means "spicy, as in full of chillies"; "us" is used instead of "we" ("us has been shopping"); and "done" is used to generate a past tense, hence "I done gorn fishing" ("I have been fishing").

-Television is a reasonably recent arrival there, and is only just beginning to have an effect.
-American terms are becoming more common, e.g. 'chips' for crisps.
+Television is a reasonably recent arrival there and is only just beginning to have an effect.
+American terms are becoming more common, e.g. "chips" for crisps.

 Southern Africa

 South Africa

-South Africa has 11 official languages, one of which is English.
+South Africa has 12 official languages, one of which is English.
 Accents vary significantly between ethnic and language groups.
-Home-language English speakers (Black, White, Indian and Coloured) in South Africa have an accent that generally resembles British Received Pronunciation (modified with varying degrees of Germanic inflection due to Afrikaans).
+Home-language English speakers, Black, White, Indian, and Coloured, in South Africa have an accent that generally resembles British Received Pronunciation, modified with varying degrees of Germanic inflection due to Afrikaans.

-The Coloured community is generally bilingual; however, English accents are strongly influenced by primary mother-tongue (Afrikaans or English).
+The Coloured community is generally bilingual.
+English accents are strongly influenced by one's primary mother tongue, Afrikaans, or English.
 A range of accents can be seen, with the majority of Coloureds showing a strong Afrikaans inflection.
-Similarly, Afrikaners (and Cape Coloureds), both descendant of mainly Dutch settlers, tend to pronounce English phonemes with a strong Afrikaans inflection.
-The English accents of both related groups are significantly different and easily distinguishable (primarily because of prevalent code-switching among the majority of Coloured English speakers, particularly in the Western Cape of South Africa).
-The range of accents found among English-speaking Coloureds (from the distinctive "Cape Flats or Coloured English" to the standard "colloquial" South African English accent) are of special interest.
+Similarly, Afrikaners and Cape Coloureds, both descendants of mainly Dutch settlers, tend to pronounce English phonemes with a strong Afrikaans inflection.
+The English accents of both related groups are significantly different and easily distinguishable, primarily because of prevalent code-switching among the majority of Coloured English speakers, particularly in the Western Cape of South Africa.
+The range of accents found among English-speaking Coloureds, from the distinctive "Cape Flats or Coloured English" to the standard "colloquial" South African English accent, are of special interest.
 Geography and education levels play major roles therein.

-Black Africans generally speak English as a second language, and accent is strongly influenced by mother-tongue (particularly Bantu languages).
-However, urban middle-class black Africans have developed an English accent, with similar inflection as first-language English speakers.
-Within this ethnic group variations exist: most Nguni (Xhosa, Zulu, Swazi and Ndebele) speakers have a distinct accent, with the pronunciation of words like 'the' and 'that' as would 'devil' and 'dust', respectively; and words like 'rice' as 'lice'.
-This may be as a result of the inadequacy of 'r' in the languages.
-Sotho (Tswana, Northern Sotho and Southern Sotho) speakers have a similar accent, with slight variations.
+Black Africans generally speak English as a second language.
+One's accent is strongly influenced by one's mother tongue, particularly Bantu languages.
+Urban middle-class Black Africans have developed an English accent, with similar inflection as first-language English speakers.
+Within this ethnic group, variations exist: Most Nguni (Xhosa, Zulu, Swazi, and Ndebele) speakers have a distinct accent, with the pronunciation of words like "the" and "that" as would "devil" and "dust", respectively, and words like "rice" as "lice".

+This may be a result of the inadequacy of "r" in the languages.
+Sotho (Tswana, Northern Sotho, and Southern Sotho) speakers have a similar accent, with slight variations.
 Tsonga and Venda speakers have very similar accents with far less intonation than Ngunis and Sothos.
-Some Black speakers have no distinction between the 'i' in determine and the one in decline, pronouncing it similarly to the one in 'mine'.
+Some Black speakers have no distinction between the "i" in "determine" and the one in "decline", pronouncing it similarly to the one in "mine".